AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

   * Adobe AdCloud: 411 (This comes standard and automatically as part of [!DNL Identity Service] version 2.0.
 Organizations with [!DNL Identity Service] versions below 2.0 should add this pixel to their Audience Manager container.

-## Import Audience Manager Audiences to [!DNL Search]
+## Import Audience Manager Audiences to [!DNL Search, Social, & Commerce]

-### Steps to Import Audiences to [!DNL Search]
+### Steps to Import Audiences to [!DNL Search, Social, & Commerce]

 [!DNL Adobe] personnel will perform most or all of the following steps.

-1. The Adobe Account Team should submit a request to the data operations team to set up an integration between [!DNL Search] and Audience Manager.
-Include the names of the Audience Manager segments that you want to export to [!DNL Search].
+1. The Adobe Account Team should submit a request to the data operations team to set up an integration between [!DNL Search, Social, & Commerce] and Audience Manager.
+Include the names of the Audience Manager segments that you want to export to [!DNL Search, Social, & Commerce].

-1. Within Audience Manager, configure destinations for [!DNL Search]:
+1. Within Audience Manager, configure destinations for [!DNL Search, Social, & Commerce]:

    1. Create two new destinations: `[!UICONTROL Adobe Media Optimizer (HTTP)]` and `[!UICONTROL Adobe Media Optimizer Batch Destination]`.

-       [!DNL Media Optimizer] is a former name for [!DNL Search].
+       [!DNL Media Optimizer] is a former name for [!DNL Search, Social, & Commerce].

    1. Specify the segments for each of the destinations.